bluescarni/obake/doc/install.rst

 Compiler and platform specific notes
 """"""""""""""""""""""""""""""""""""

+* The DbgHelp library, which can optionally be employed by Piranha when using Visual Studio, is *not* thread safe.
+  Piranha does ensure that DbgHelp functions are never used concurrently from multiple threads; if, however, Piranha is used in conjunction with another library which also calls DbgHelp functions, it is the user's responsibility to ensure that the DbgHelp API is never called concurrently from multiple threads.
+Alternatively, DbgHelp support in Piranha can be turned off altogether via the ``PIRANHA_WITH_DBGHELP`` build option.
 * Due to a compiler bug, when using GCC 7 Piranha's customisable functors do not have any ``noexcept`` specifier.
 * Due to a compiler bug, Clang 8 is unable to compile Piranha's test suite